heldwein/quickstart/ejb-security-interceptors/README.md

-Undeploy the Archive
+Undeploy the Archive (when done testing)
 --------------------

 1. Make sure you have started the JBoss Server as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
+3. Now "cd" to the server-side module: cd server-side/
-3. When you are finished testing, type this command to undeploy the archive:
+4. Type this command to undeploy the archive:

         mvn jboss-as:undeploy